no-such-anthony/scrapligo-play/README.md

 - template1 - templates, yaml, and tcl to create file on disk via scrapligo
 - template2 - tcl ping created from template, plus textfsm and an attempt at tabwriter
 - database1 - sqlite - create.go, gather.go, query.go example.
+- minigenieparser - practising text parsing like Cisco do with their python Genie project
+- miniconfparser - practising (very basic) config parsing similar to the python ciscoconfparse by mpenning

 Note: gomiko for waitgroup3e
 "git mod tidy" or "go get -u" without the @master didn't get latest, you may need to use